 • Comfort positioning and relaxation activities

-• Access to interactive gaming resources and laptop computers
+• Access to gaming resources and laptop computers

-• Special events that entertain and engage children and families
+• Special events that entertain children and families

-• Assistance in transitioning from hospital to home and/or school following an illness
+• Help adjusting from the hospital to home environment and school after an illness

 • Support during times of loss

-Community volunteers also help coordinate special events, arts and crafts or other projects.
+Community volunteers also help create special events, arts and crafts or other projects.
 They are available to play a video game, read a story or simply sit at a child’s bedside to provide comfort and companionship.
-To learn more, visit uclahealth.org/childlife or call (310) 267-9440.
+To learn more, visit uclahealth.org/childlife or call 310-267-9440.

-Our family resource room is available for caregivers to network with other parents, engage in support groups or participate in educational or creative arts seminars.
-Caregivers may use this room to access computer services, watch television, participate in educational and recreational activities, connect with families with similar challenges and have light refreshments and quiet time.
-A volunteer librarian is available to share resources on child development, medical conditions, community resources and opportunities to connect with families with similar challenges.
+Our family resource room is a place where you can network with other parents with similar challenges, participate in support groups or take part in educational or creative arts seminars.
+A volunteer librarian is available to share information on child development, medical conditions and community resources.
 The family resource room is located on the fifth floor, room 5236B, and has flexible hours.
 Services provided in the family resource room include:

 • Printing, faxing and copying